-After winning Season 14, Kelly Clarkson returns as a coach for Season 15 of NBC's four-time Emmy Award-winning music competition series, "The Voice."
+Kelly Clarkson returns as a coach for Season 16 of NBC's multi-Emmy Award-winning musical competition series "The Voice."

-She is the recipient of an array of awards, including three Grammys, four American Music Awards, three MTV Video Music Awards, two Academy of Country Music Awards, two American Country Awards and a Country Music Association Award.
+She is the recipient of an array of awards, including three Grammy Awards, four American Music Awards, three MTV Video Music Awards, two Academy of Country Music Awards, two American Country Awards and one Country Music Association Award.
 She is also the first artist to top each of Billboard's pop, adult contemporary, country and dance charts.
-In addition, Clarkson hosted the "2018 Billboard Music Awards."

 Clarkson hosted the "2018 Billboard Music Awards," in addition to appearing and winning as coach twice in a row for the 14th and 15th seasons of "The Voice."
 She is also slated to make her daytime debut with her talk show, "The Kelly Clarkson Show," launching in the fall on NBC.